-C.6.
+C.11.
 Omni-Directional Departures

-- C.6.1.
+- C.11.1.
 Cyrrus Ltd were commissioned by Doncaster Sheffield Airport (DSA) to design Omnidirectional Departures for aircraft unable to fly new RNAV Standard Instrument Departures (SIDs).
-This would include aircraft which are non-RNAV1 capable, non-GNSS equipped and/or not capable of complying with the demands of the SID procedures. - C.6.2.
+This would include aircraft which are non-RNAV1 capable, non-GNSS equipped and/or not capable of complying with the demands of the SID procedures. - C.11.2.
 The departures are designed with the intention for aircraft to fly to an altitude of 3500ft Above Mean Sea Level (AMSL), based on a minimum Procedure Design Gradient (PDG) of 7% (deemed an efficient, reasonable and acceptable PDG for all operators), before executing a turn.
-Climbing straight ahead to 3500ft is the best option to allow for the subsequent turns to the North (UPTON) or South (ROGAG).
+Climbing straight ahead to 3500ft is the best option to allow for the subsequent turns to the North (UPTON) or South (ROGAG). - C.11.3.
+The following is to be added to EGCN AD 2.22:

-Omnidirectional Departures Runway Direction of Turn Description Restrictions 02 Climb straight ahead on track 019° MAG until reaching 3500ft, then turn on track to en-route safety altitude or as directed by radar.
+Omnidirectional Departures Runway Direction of Turn Description Restrictions 02 - Climb straight ahead on track 019° MAG until reaching 3500ft, then turn on track to en-route safety altitude or as directed by radar.
 Minimum Climb Gradient 7% for operational reasons.
 20 - Climb straight ahead on track 199° MAG until reaching 3500ft, then turn on track to en-route safety altitude or as directed by radar Minimum Climb Gradient 7% for operational reasons.